latextemplates/scientific-thesis-cover/README.md

     - `course=msv` will state that your course of study is Maschinelle Sprachverarbeitung
     - `course=bis` will state that your course of study is Business Information Systems
     - `course=simtech` will state that your course of study is Simulation Technology
-    - `course={New Study course}` will state that your course of study is New Study course
+    - Arbitrary strings are possible: `course={New Study course}` will state that your course of study is New Study course

 - examiner: Your examiner.
     - `examiner={Prof.\ Dr.\ Hans Mustermann}`